seffparker/quick-bench/README.md

 BASH script to asses linux server performance of various resources
 ___

-The script asseses the performance of CPU, Disk I/O, Memory I/O and Network Up/Down link speed.
+The script asses the performance of CPU, Disk I/O, Memory I/O and Network Up/Down link speed.
 The referance benchmark score is set to ~4000 on the following referance machine:

 - **Provider:** AWS